Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 * Processing of images

-Images are transformed internally via the GD or the ImageMagick libraries.
-GD is generally a little quicker, but ImageMagick manages many more formats.
+Images are transformed internally via the GD or the Imagick libraries.
+GD is generally a little quicker, but Imagick manages many more formats.
 An option allows to select the library to use according to your server and your documents.
-So at least one of the php libraries ("php-gd" and "php-imagick" on Debian) should be installed.
+So at least one of the php libraries ("php-gd" and "php-imagick" on Debian) should be installed, or the command line tool [ImageMagick] `convert`.

 * Display of big images

-If your images are big (more than 10 to 50 MB, according to your server and your public), it's highly recommended to tile them with a plugin such [OpenLayersZoom].
+If your images are big (more than 10 to 50 MB, according to your server and your public), it's highly recommended to tile them with a plugin such [OpenLayers Zoom].
 Then, tiles will be automatically displayed by Universal Viewer.

 * Adaptation of the Universal Viewer config